BradKeogh/python-practice/README.md

 ## Aims
 - Write more pythonic code
-- Write more code in VSCode rather than just notebooks
+- Write more code in VSCode rather than just jupyter notebooks
 - Develop competences to ship flosp project

 ## Objectives